 Early public works development began during the Great Depression years and War years when such civic works were restricted, or done cheaply, due to inadequate funding.
 Up until the late 1970s, the city had old cast iron water lines, old concrete sewer lines, and gravel streets.

-In 1978, we started to replace all the water and sewer lines.
-By 1981, those old lines had been replaced with modern plastic lines.
+In 1978, we started to replace the water and sewer lines.
+By 1981, most of those old lines had been replaced with modern plastic lines.
 Then, in 1982 and 1983, we paved most of the city's streets.

 Annual Project Reports: